UMSKT/writeups/PIDGENX.md

 ## Practical Validation

-While the patent provides a very comprehensive description of the signature implementation, it fails to completely describe the mechanism used in PIDGENX specifically.
+While the patent provides a very comprehensive description of the signature implementation, it fails to completely describe the mechanism used in PKEY2005 specifically.
-This section is devoted to describing the specifics of PIDGENX's validation mechanism.
+This section is devoted to describing the specifics of PKEY2005's validation mechanism.

 ### Public Key Binary Format

-The binary serialzed form of a PIDGENX public key is as follows, given in [ImHex Pattern Language](https://docs.werwolv.net/pattern-language/).
+The binary serialzed form of a PKEY2005 public key is as follows, given in [ImHex Pattern Language](https://docs.werwolv.net/pattern-language/).

 ```
 u8 size_bignum @ 0x15;